A Convenient Infinite Dimensional Framework for Generative Adversarial Learning: Introduction

 Statistical learning theory to a large extent depends on compactness properties of the hypothesis space.
 In infinite dimensional statistics, where the hypotheses are parameterized by functions in bounded regions of some -- say Banach -- function space \cite{Vaart96,gine2016mathematical,Handel16}, the use of the Banach topology is prohibited by Riesz's theorem which characterizes locally compact Banach spaces (see, e.g., \cite{Dunf88vol1,rud91functional}).
 Therefore, compact embeddings into spaces with weaker topology play a crucial role in infinite dimensional statistics.
 In our convenient framework, we obtain such embeddings from the embedding of bounded $C^{k,\alpha}$-functions into $C^{k,\alpha'}$-functions for $0<\alpha'<\alpha<1$ (see \cite{Gil01}).
 With the aid of the uniform law of large numbers over compact spaces \cite{Ferguson.2017}, we can thus conclude that in this setting of adversarial learning, generators rendering the true distribution in the large sample limit can always be learned.

-Under stronger regularity assumptions, this statement can also be made quantitative in order to prove explicit rates of convergence.
+Under stronger regularity assumptions, assuming sufficiently high H\"{o}lder regularity of the density $k+\alpha$, this statement can also be made quantitative in order to prove explicit rates of convergence $\sim n^{-\frac{1}{2}}$ up to polylogarithms.
+Under the same assumptions as ours, \cite{chen2020distribution} derived a rate $n^{-\frac{k+\alpha}{2(k+\alpha)+d}}$ (up to polylogarithms) of convergence for a Wasserstein-like $\mathcal{F}$-divergence based on H\"{o}lder functions, which, in the limit $k\to\infty$, matches our rates.
+However, this $\mathcal{F}$-divergence is weaker than the Jensen-Shannon divergence employed here.
+On the other hand, \cite{chen2020distribution} invoke neural networks with architectures adaptive to the sample size, whereas here we restrict ourselves to an infinite dimensional statistics setting.
+In a recent preprint, \cite{belomnestry2021} suggest rates $\sim n^{-1}$ (up to polylogarithms) in the limit of arbitrarily high regularity.

 The key observations are that (a) for the embedding of bounded $C^{k,\alpha}$-functions into $L^{\infty}\left([0,1]^{d}\right)$ covering numbers are explicitly known and they allow a convergent metric entropy integral in Dudley's inequality, provided the regularity defined by $k+\alpha$ being sufficiently high, and (b) the fact that the empirical process defined by the empirical loss function is a subgaussian process with respect to the $\|\cdot\|_{\infty}$-norm.
-Thus explicit estimates for the supremum of the empirical process / the sampling error can be obtained via chaining and concentration (see \cite{Vaart96,McDiar89}).
+Thus, explicit estimates for the supremum of the empirical process / the sampling error can be obtained via chaining and concentration (see \cite{Vaart96,McDiar89}).
 These rates, in contrast to \cite{biau2020}, do not depend on the dimension of the hypothesis space (which is infinite in our setting).
-We also give an argument how to adaptively extend the hypothesis space with the sample size in order to eliminate certain assumptions on the regularity of the probability density of the data generating process and achieve almost sure convergence of the generative adversarial learner in JS-distance, also for this case.
+We also give an argument how to adaptively extend the hypothesis space with the sample size in order to eliminate certain assumptions on the regularity of the probability density of the data generating process and achieve almost sure convergence of the generative adversarial learner in Jensen-Shannon distance, also for this case.